MelanieLinares/portfolio-new/site/content/post/insight.md

  Through Insight I was able to learn
 Vue and React at an expediated pace.
 (And I love Vue!) 🔥

-## Heart for the team
-I was part of the accessibility go-to-market planning committee.
-This team was hand-picked by the UX department lead.
-The team worked on a Sales presentation and plan for integrating accessibility into other products and services.
-Teammates have reached out to me for my knowledge of accessibility, CSS, and UX.
-I was invited to be an **inclusive and diversity event lead** as well as part of the **"A11y Rocks" accessibility design team**.

 ## Harmony through mentorship
 Insight allowed several opportunities for teammates to share professional knowledge.
 I have mentored junior developers 1-on-1, hosted several “Lunch N' Learns” (which are short, single topic talks during lunch breaks).
 I planned a class for employees on accessibility for Insight’s Accelerated Consultant Education program.